More Dashboards Did Not Make You More Confident

 The Interpretation Problem

-Here is what this looks like in practice.
 Marketing reports that engagement is up across digital, events, and outbound.
 Pipeline volume is growing.
-Each channel looks healthy in its own dashboard.
+Each channel looks healthy on its own dashboard.
 The CMO presents with confidence.

 Sales reports that pipeline coverage is strong.
 Stage progression looks normal.
 Win rates are holding.
 The CRO presents with confidence.